 These directories are only written to by the crash-reporter at collection time.
 The crash_sender program will also delete reports after it uploads them.

 These directories are only read by the crash_sender program for uploading, and by feedback reports.
 Test frameworks (e.g. autotest) also offload crash reports, but we don't need to provide special consideration for those.

 We enforce a limit of about 32 crashes per spool directory.
-This is to avoid filling up the underlying storage especially if a daemon “goes crazy” and generates a lot of crashes quickly.
+This is to avoid filling up the underlying storage especially if a daemon goes into a crash loop and generates a lot of crashes quickly.

 The value of that setting is an arbitrary shell script which is then executed.
 The output is captured and automatically attached to the corresponding report.

 This is most useful to collect data from device or program specific paths that otherwise would not be collected.
 For example, for kernel wifi driver warnings, we'll dump some of the low level PCI register state for those specific pieces of hardware.